 As part of a federal response to the economic pressures arising out of the COVID-19 pandemic, federal student loan payments are currently paused, without interest, for six months.
-This pause ends on September 30, 2020, per a provision in the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+This pause was going to end on September 30, 2020, per a provision in the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+However, it was extended by executive order through around August 30, 2023, unless courts rule on student loan relief lawsuits sooner.
 During this time, borrowers who don’t make payments on their federal student loans won’t be penalized.
 The same rules don’t apply for private student loans.

 For borrowers who continue to make payments on their federal loans, those funds will go directly toward repaying the principal, not the interest.
 If you’re in a tough economic position, this initiative can feel like a godsend.

 But if you do have the funds to continue making federal loan payments, you face a question: Should you take advantage of the federal forbearance or work to repay the principal balance on your loans?
 Here are a few scenarios to help you decide.

 Have you recently lost your job, had a salary reduction or decreased hours, and need room in your budget for essentials such as groceries or rent?
 If so, pausing your student loan payments could free up necessary cash each month.

 The question of whether to keep making your student loan payments becomes more nuanced if you haven’t lost your job yet but expect that you could.

 If you use a lot of your saved cash on repaying your loans and then lose your job or experience a pay cut, you could be relying on an already depleted savings account to help you with the essentials.
 If you stop paying your federal student loans now, you can redirect more funds toward your emergency savings, just in case.

 This strategy could leave you in a stronger financial position if you do lose your job.